 If individual units at a site responded to the system disturbance differently, identify settings or physical differences between the units that could have caused the inconsistent performance.

-If a RE cannot identify a root cause (as required by NOG § 2.13(3)(b)), it must clearly explain why it could not do so.
+If an RE cannot identify a root cause (as required by NOG § 2.13(3)(b)), it must clearly explain why it could not do so.

 Actions to remedy the cause of an incomplete RCA should be taken by the Resource Entity.
-For example, if a lack of individual unit data recording makes the Resource Entity unable to determine a Root Cause, then explain what kind of recorders will be set up to ensure data necessary for future RCAs are completed.
+For example, if a lack of individual unit data recording makes the Resource Entity unable to determine a root cause, then explain what kind of recorders will be set up to ensure data necessary for future RCAs is completed.

 Other Nodal Operating Guides § 2.13 Considerations

 Provide definitive date(s) on when implementation of corrective actions will be completed.
 If corrective actions cannot be completed within 180 days of Corrective Action Plan (CAP) submittal, provide an explanation.
-See, NOG § 2.13(5)(a).
+(See, NOG § 2.13(5)(a).)

 As stated in NOG § 2.13 (3)(c), the RE must perform model validation and report the results to ERCOT.